Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 Every Sailop seed produces a unique design system.
 Inside that system, the hero composition is not a choice the model makes from a flat dropdown — it is a derivation from the seed itself.

-A short addendum on what goes wrong when you fight slop with parameters
+What goes wrong when you fight slop with parameters

 Real variation is structural.
 The Editorial Slab, the Sidebar, and the Marquee have different skeletons — different content orders, different grids, different proportions, different reading paths.
 Switching between them changes what the page *is*, not just what it looks like.
 That is the level at which anti-slop work happens.